No./Title: SA105 β PREVENTING STUDENT MISTREATMENT | Resp. Office: STUDENT AFFAIRS Approval Body: CASA |

 When interactions are such that a student feels mistreated, several options are available:

-3. If warranted, college officials may request further investigation by the Student Conduct Officer, who will interview all parties and make a recommendation to the college as to possible resolution.
+- If warranted, further investigation will be conducted by the Chief Student Affairs Officer (or designee), who will interview all parties and make a recommendation as to possible resolution.

 CONFIDENTIALITY AND PROTECTION FROM RETALIATION